Starting university is a significant point in a student’s life and we understand that you will want to help them settle in as quickly as possible.

 There may be times when your son or daughter needs more specialist advice or support.
 You will probably be in the best position to know if their behaviour is normal for them or a cause for concern.
 If this is the case you can direct them to seek help from an appropriate service.

-Each student at the university is asigned a personal tutor.
-They should be students' first point of contact about any academic-related issue and can refer students on to other services.
+Each student at the University is assigned a personal tutor.
+They should be students' first point of contact about any academic-related issue and can refer students on to other services as appropriate.

-If students feel unable to talk to their personal tutor or issues remain unresolved after they have spoken to them, they can contact Professor Donna Lee, who is the University Senior Tutor.
+If students feel unable to talk to their Personal/Welfare Tutor or issues remain unresolved after they have spoken to them, they can contact the Director of Student Engagement.
 All communications are confidential.

 University support services

 The University has a full range of specialist student services.
-Use the issue-based student support website to find out what's available to help your son or daughter.
+The student intranet provides information and access.